Symbian9/qmapshack-doc-wiki/AdvRoutes.md

 ## Using no-go areas

-_(to be implemented soon in QMS, if more than 1 no-go area should be used: needs also improved BRouter URI parsing)_
+_(valid starting with QMS version 1.10.0, if more than 1 no-go area should be used: needs also improved URI parsing as implemented in BRouter pull request 3ca296c)_

 A no-go area (an avoid area) is an area which must be avoided by routes.
 The BRouter routing engine can handle no-go areas.
 BRouter no-go areas are discs with a certain radius.

 A no-go area can be defined as follows:

-* Define a waypoint as centre of the no-go area.
+* Define a waypoint as center of the no-go area.
+* Click `Edit` in the waypoint context menu to open the waypoint edit window
-* In the waypoint properties window define the radius of the no-go area in the field `Proximity`.
+* In the waypoint edit window define the radius of the no-go area in the field `Proximity`.
+* Close the waypoint edit window.
 A thin circle around the waypoint shows the proximity range.

   ![Waypoint with proximity range](images/DocAdv/WPTProximity.jpg "Waypoint with proximity range")

-* In the waypoint context menu select `Avoid area`.
+* In the waypoint context menu select `Toggle no-go area`.
 The proximity range is now shown as a filled circle.

   ![No-go area](images/DocAdv/WPTNoGo.jpg "No-go area")

 * Clicking on the circle surrounding a no-go area opens a toolbox.
+The text in the toolbox shows the proximity radius.
 Using the toolbox icons the user can
-    * remove the proximity radius and thus the no-go area,
+    * change the radius of the no-go area with the mouse (click icon, move mouse to new size of no-go area, left click to confirm new size),
     * switch the no-go area feature on or off,
-    * change the radius of the no-go area with the mouse.
+    * remove the proximity radius and thus the no-go area.

+  These actions can also be triggered in the waypoint context menu (menu entries `Change radius`, `Toggle no-go area`, `Delete radius`).

   ![Mouse handling](images/DocAdv/WPTMouseEdit.jpg "No-go area toolbar")

-As soon as no-go areas are defined any route constructed with BRouter avoids each of the no-go areas. _Attention:_ This statement is true only if no routing point lies inside the no-go area.
+As soon as no-go areas are defined any route constructed with BRouter avoids each of the no-go areas in all selected projects in the workspace. _Attention:_ This statement is true only if no routing point lies inside the no-go area.
 If a routing point is inside of a no-go area, then the router creates a route through this routing point irrespective of the no-go area.

 Example of a route connecting 2 waypoints without crossing a no-go area: